nazandre/VisibleSimToGraphAnalyzer/README.md

 # VisibleSimToGraphAnalyzer

-Convert a VisibleSim configuration file into a file for the GraphAnalyzer tool.
+Convert a [VisibleSim Simulator](http://projects.femto-st.fr/projet-visiblesim/) configuration file into a file for the GraphAnalyzer tool.

 ### Dependencies